banavalikar/ecs-ec2-service-discovery/README.md

 # ecs-ec2-service-discovery
-Achieve service discovery for internal communication between microservices using AWS ECS Cluster with EC2 launch type
+Achieve service discovery for internal communication between microservices using AWS ECS Cluster with EC2 launch type.

 git clone the repo and run npm install.
 Then build, tag and push the containers for app1 and app2 to ECR (when you create the ECR repos, the commands will be shown).